alvindn2/cs122b-spring20-project4-android-example/README.md

 - Make RESTful HTTPS requests
 - Maintain cookies
 - Use ListView with custom row layout
-- HTTP is supported by checking AndroidManifestor.xml
+- HTTP is supported by checking /app/src/main/AndroidManifestor.xml

 ## Running this project